The concept of evil evolves under climate change.

-She was thin with gray stringy hair dangling over an furrowed face.
+She was thin with gray stringy hair dangling over a furrowed face.
 A hand bony, wrinkled, and shaking placed the lit candle on the table.
 She turned to face the opposite wall and paused as her silhouette, twice her size, swayed.
-Perhaps, that image robbed her of the sense of having a body, as if a thief had flung it onto that wall.
+That image robbed her of the sense of having a body, as if a thief had flung it onto that wall.
 Approaching that wall, her feet slid over the rotten carpet.
 She held her breath, placed her finger on the light switch, and stopped.

 She had been an engineer working for a company developing solar panels.
 The breakthrough in efficiency in the conversion of sunlight into electricity had never come.
 Every technology to turn things around had been too little and too late.